-THE SCENE: 70 and soggy.
-Perfect for a beatdown.
+THE SCENE: 65 and clear.
+Perfect for an IPC beatdown.

 COUNT-OFF & NAME-O-RAMA